HTTPArchive/almanac.httparchive.org/src/content/en/2020/javascript.md

 The correlation between JavaScript bytes and Lighthouse performance scores is -0.47.
 In other words, as JS bytes increase, Lighthouse performance scores decrease.
 The overall bytes has a stronger correlation than the amount of third-party scripts, hinting that while they certainly play a role, we can't place all the blame on third-parties.

-The connection between Total Blocking Time and JavaScript bytes is even more signficant (.55 for overall bytes, .48 for third-party bytes).
+The connection between Total Blocking Time and JavaScript bytes is even more significant (0.55 for overall bytes, 0.48 for third-party bytes).
 That's not too surprising given what we know about all the work browsers have to do to get JavaScript to run in a page—more bytes means more time.

 ### Security Vulnerabilities
 One other helpful audit that Lighthouse runs is to check for known security vulnerabilities in third-party libraries.
 It does this by detecting which libraries and frameworks are used on a given page, and what version is used of each.
 Then it checks Snyk's open-source vulnerability database to see what vulnerabilities have been discovered in the identified tools.